 Justin explained that it’s something that is being looked at for accounting reasons.

-Paul the Executive Board about the Rotary Club’s Wine Spectacular that raised $70,000.
+Paul shared how the Rotary Club’s Wine Spectacular raises $70,000 and is an event everyone looks forward to.
 Build an anniversary party that everyone wants to be at.
 We need a signature event.

 Justin asked committee members to advocate people to join the Friends campaign, businesses to be sponsors.